osalvador/ReplicaDB/ARCHITECTURE_DECISIONS.md

 - Added run-level aggregation for total rows, task count, and longest task duration without changing the `processReplica(ToolOptions)` exit-code contract.
 - Removed obsolete static reset calls and updated file-manager and multi-table tests.

 The Phase 0-a exit criterion is met: two concurrent runs use independent staging names and temporary-file maps, verified across 100 repetitions.
-Phase 0-a did not add cancellation or watermark extraction/injection; cancellation plumbing is implemented in the Phase 0-b1 work below, while watermark extraction/injection remains pending.
+Phase 0-a did not add cancellation or watermark extraction/injection; cancellation plumbing is implemented in Phase 0-b1 below, while watermark extraction/injection remains pending.

+#### Phase 0-b1: Cancellation plumbing — IMPLEMENTED

+Delivered in commit `4dd4cb5`, covered by focused JUnit tests (Mockito-backed context/manager unit tests, `CountDownLatch`-synchronized mid-loop cancellation tests, and a Testcontainers-backed PostgreSQL `COPY` cancellation test), orchestration regressions, and the successful `Only CI/CT` workflow:

+- Extended `ReplicationExecutionContext` with an `AtomicBoolean` cancellation flag and a concurrent active-`Statement` registry. `requestCancellation()` sets the flag and calls `.cancel()` on every registered statement, tolerating a failing `cancel()` on one statement without skipping the rest.
+- Added `ReplicationCancelledException` (checked, extends `SQLException`) so cancellation propagates through every existing manager method's declared `throws` clause without any signature changes.
+- Added `checkCancellation()`/`registerActiveStatement()`/`unregisterActiveStatement()` helpers to `ConnManager` and `FileManager`, and centralized source-side statement tracking in `SqlManager.execute()`/`release()` so `readTable()` cancellation is covered for every SQL manager in one place.
+- Wired per-row interrupt checks and active-statement tracking into the batch insert loops of `StandardJDBCManager`, `MySQLManager`, `OracleManager`, `Db2Manager`, `SqliteManager`, PostgreSQL's binary and text `COPY`, MongoDB's bulk write, Kafka's producer loop, and the CSV/ORC file writers; added a best-effort pre-flight guard before SQL Server's `BulkCopy` (no mid-transfer cancel hook exists in that API).
+- Guarded `SqlManager.atomicInsertStagingTable()` and every real `mergeStagingTable()` override, including a pre-merge guard for MongoDB's native aggregation merge, which has no `Statement` to register.
+- Replaced the blocking `invokeAll(...)` in `ReplicaDB.executeReplicationTasks(...)` with individually submitted, cancellable futures.
+A cancellation observed on one task cancels its sibling futures and shuts the executor down before rethrowing, so no thread pool is leaked on the cancelled or failed path.
+- Added a package-visible `CANCELLED` exit code distinct from `SUCCESS`/`ERROR`. `executeSingleReplication(...)` maps both `ReplicationCancelledException` and any other exception observed while the execution context's cancellation flag is set to `CANCELLED`, so a JDBC driver that reports a cancelled `Statement` as an ordinary `SQLException` is still classified as `CANCELLED`, not `FAILED`.
+- Cleanup already ran unconditionally before this change (`finally { cleanupResources(...); }`), so a cancelled run continues to drop an auto-generated staging table and leave a user-provided one untouched without further modification.

+Known limitations, accepted for this plan and unchanged by later work: SQL Server `BulkCopy` and PostgreSQL's `COPY` protocol are best-effort — cancellation is observed at the next loop iteration or call boundary, not as an immediate `Statement.cancel()`; MongoDB, Kafka, and ORC have cancellation checks wired in but no dedicated mid-stream cancellation test (only non-cancelled regression coverage); Decision 5's full per-mode/per-timing severity table is exercised only through general cleanup-path tests, not one assertion per table cell.

+#### Phase 0-b2: Watermark injection — IMPLEMENTED

+Covered by focused JUnit tests (mocked-connection manager unit tests asserting generated SQL and bind order, orchestration unit tests, and a Testcontainers-backed PostgreSQL end-to-end test):

+- Added `--incremental-watermark-column`/`--incremental-watermark-value` CLI and options-file settings to `ToolOptions`, validated to require `incremental` mode and to reject combination with `replication.table.*` multi-table entries.
+- Added `manager.util.WatermarkBinder`, which resolves the watermark column's JDBC type from the existing `probeSourceMetadata()`/`ColumnDescriptor` machinery (now also triggered by a declared watermark column, not just `sink.auto-create`), converts the configured value into a typed bind parameter, and reduces per-task candidate strings type-aware (not lexicographically) for run-level aggregation.
+- Injected a bound `AND <column> > ?` predicate into the 8 JDBC-based managers' existing `readTable()` query-building code (`Db2Manager`, `DenodoManager` — source-only, since Denodo cannot be a sink — `MySQLManager`, `OracleManager`, `PostgresqlManager`, `SqliteManager`, `SQLServerManager`, `StandardJDBCManager`), positioned correctly relative to each manager's existing partition/pagination binds.
+Non-SQL managers (`MongoDBManager`, `KafkaManager`, `S3Manager`, file managers) are explicitly out of scope, consistent with their existing merge/incremental limitations.
+- Centralized the last-executed source SQL/bind-args in `SqlManager.execute()` and added `resolveWatermarkCandidate(int taskId)`, which issues a follow-up `SELECT MAX(...)` probe reusing the same query shape and bind values to report each task's highest observed value.
+- Populated `ReplicaTaskResult.watermarkCandidate` from `ReplicaTask`, and widened `ReplicaDB.summarize(...)` to reduce all tasks' candidates to one run-level value.
+- Exposed the reduced candidate on `ReplicationExecutionContext.setWatermarkCandidate(...)`/`getWatermarkCandidate()` **only after `executePostTasks()` (staging load + merge) completes without throwing** — a failed run, a cancelled run (either the explicit `ReplicationCancelledException` path or the flag-checked generic-exception path), and every other exception path leave it unset.

+Scope boundary: this phase does not persist the watermark anywhere.
+No `JobDefinition`/`JobRun`/PostgreSQL state store exists yet (Phase 0-c).
+The reduced candidate is exposed only on the in-memory `ReplicationExecutionContext` for a future Phase 0-c job-execution service to read and persist; the CLI itself has no mechanism to feed a previous run's committed value back in automatically — the caller (a script, an orchestrator, or Phase 0-c) must pass it via `--incremental-watermark-value` on the next invocation.

 #### Core changes

-The remaining core items are prerequisites for Phase 1 and are not optional.

-1. **Cancellation plumbing — IMPLEMENTED in Phase 0-b1 (current working tree).** Extended `ReplicationExecutionContext` with a per-run cancellation token and active-statement registry, added interrupt checks to JDBC, native, and file copy loops, registered SQL merge/atomic-insert statements, and replaced blocking `invokeAll` with individually cancellable futures.
-Cancellation propagates as `CANCELLED` and runs normal cleanup.
-SQL Server `BulkCopy` remains best-effort because its API has no mid-transfer cancel hook; MongoDB native merge has a pre-merge guard but no driver statement to cancel; dedicated mid-stream tests remain absent for MongoDB, Kafka, and ORC.
-2. **Watermark injection.** Populate `ReplicaTaskResult.watermarkCandidate`, inject a typed `> :lastWatermark` predicate composed with the existing `$CONDITIONS` partition substitution, and infer the bind type from the source column metadata.
+1. **Watermark injection.** ~~Populate `ReplicaTaskResult.watermarkCandidate`, inject a typed `> :lastWatermark` predicate composed with the existing `$CONDITIONS` partition substitution, and infer the bind type from the source column metadata.~~ Implemented in Phase 0-b2 above.

 #### State layer